OniMock/qss_parser/README.md

 ## Testing

-The library includes a comprehensive test suite located in the `tests/` directory.
+The library includes a comprehensive test suite located in the `tests/` directory, covering validation, parsing, style extraction, and variable resolution.
 To run the tests:

 ```bash
 python -m unittest discover tests